Pakz001/html5examples/Games/populous/Readme.md

 <br><br>
 Notes<br>
 I think I need a height map system for this. a additional multidimenional array that holds a height value per cell position.<br>
 tests: do i need to convert each height to a tile map layer?
+In the web populous that I found here on github.
+The map can go to any height and breaks through the top of the screen.
+I can not seem to find any code in there that shows where and how the actual drawing is done.